-Learn More Prote ecting Personal Data Policy
+Protecting Personal Data Policy

 Maintaining accurate business records

 At Post Office we generate a large volume of business records each day.
 We are responsible for ensuring that the records in our custody or control are maintained, retained and destroyed in compliance with all legal and regulatory record keeping requirements.